Login

 8 & Under: Forward dive, any position, or line up; back jump, front jump (3 dives total)

-11-12: Forward dive, any position, or line up; back dive, any position, or line up; optional dive, optional dive (4 dives total)
+11-12: Forward dive, any position, or line up; back dive, any position, or line up; 2 optional dives (4 dives total)

-13-14: Forward dive, any position, or line up; back dive, any position, or line up; optional dive, optional dive, optional dive (5 dives total)
+13-14: Forward dive, any position, or line up; back dive, any position, or line up; 3 optional dives (5 dives total)

-15-18: Forward dive, any position, or line up; back dive, any position, or line up; inward dive, optional dive, optional dive, optional dive (6 dives total)
+15-18: Forward dive, any position, or line up; back dive, any position, or line up; inward dive, any position, 3 optional dives (6 dives total)

 Q: How are age groups determined?